Sibylla, Queen of Jerusalem: Coronation

-On the advice of Heraclius and Gerard, Sibylla sent an invitation to the nobles at Nablus to attend her coronation.
-Possibly in an attempt to appease Raymond and his party, Guy was not mentioned in it; Sibylla proclaimed that the kingdom had passed to her by right of inheritance.
-They nevertheless refused to attend, arguing that doing so would violate the oaths taken at Baldwin IV's deathbed, and went so far as to send a delegation of monks to forbid the coronation.
+On the advice of Heraclius and Gerard, Sibylla summoned the lords to attend her coronation.
+Possibly in an attempt to appease Raymond and his party, Guy was not mentioned in the summons; Sibylla proclaimed that the kingdom had passed to her by right of inheritance.
+Raymond's party nevertheless refused to attend, arguing that doing so would violate the oaths taken at Baldwin IV's deathbed, and went so far as to send a delegation of monks to forbid the coronation.
 The master of the Knights Hospitaller, Roger des Moulins, also declined to be present, more likely due to the oath than out of any opposition to Sibylla.
 He was nevertheless persuaded to surrender his key to the chest containing regalia.
 The city gates were barred ahead of the coronation to prevent disruption by the opposing party, and instead of by the attendees, Sibylla was acclaimed queen by the citizens of Jerusalem at the urging of Raynald of Châtillon.

 As was traditional, the coronation was held at the Church of the Holy Sepulchre, likely in mid-September.
 After crowning her, the patriarch gave a second crown to Sibylla and asked her to choose a new consort.
 She astonished the attendees by calling forth Guy and placing the crown on his head.
-Having agreed that she should choose a husband after setting Guy aside, they could raise no objection to her choice.
+However, there is no mention of Sibylla and Guy being anointed, which would have been customary at the time.
+Having agreed that she should choose a husband after setting Guy aside, the assembled noblemen could raise no objection to her choice.
 Upon hearing about this turn of events, Raymond proposed crowning Isabella and Humphrey as rival monarchs, but Humphrey sneaked out of Nablus at night and rode to Jerusalem.
 Upon arrival, he demanded an audience with the queen, who agreed after initial reluctance.
 He swore fealty to her, and she took him to see Guy, to whom he paid homage.
 Roger des Moulins and Heraclius mediated peace, and all the barons except Raymond of Tripoli and Baldwin of Ibelin came to Jerusalem to submit.